naynieb/conways-game-of-life/README.md

 3. **History as State**: Full generation history is stored to enable time-travel (undo/redo), with configurable limits to prevent memory issues

 4. **Memoized Cells**: Individual `Cell` components are wrapped in `React.memo` to prevent unnecessary re-renders

+5. **Storage Abstraction**: Persistence layer uses IndexedDB with localStorage fallback for broad browser support

+---

+## Persistence

+The application supports saving and loading game boards with the following features:

+### Storage Implementation

+- **Primary**: IndexedDB for better performance and larger storage capacity
+- **Fallback**: localStorage for browsers without IndexedDB support
+- **Data Model**: Each saved board includes:
+  - `id`: Unique UUID v4 identifier
+  - `name`: User-provided name
+  - `grid`: The 2D boolean array representing cell states
+  - `createdAt`: Timestamp when first saved
+  - `updatedAt`: Timestamp when last modified

+### Usage

+- **Save**: Click "Save" or press `Ctrl+S` to save the current board with a name
+- **Load**: Click "Load" to see all saved boards and select one to load
+- **Delete**: Remove saved boards from the load dropdown

+### Board IDs

+Each saved board is assigned a unique UUID v4 identifier.
+This ID is:
+- Generated using `crypto.randomUUID()` (with fallback for older browsers)
+- Displayed in the UI when a board is loaded
+- Used internally for load/update/delete operations

 ---